 Name: allows you to name your bot.
 This name will be visible to the public.

 Avatar: the picture students will see when your bot replies.
-We recommend uploading a .png or .jpg that is 200px by 200px.
+We recommend uploading a .jpg, .png, .svg or .gif that is 200px by 200px with a solid-color circular background.

 Only trigger when these Agents are not available: choose which agent(s) need to be offline in order for the bot to trigger.
 If you want the bot to be active at all times, irrespective of which of your team is on or offline, be sure to leave this blank!